Volkswagen to invest $800 million, build new electric vehicle in U.S.

 By David Shepardson

-DETROIT (Reuters) - Volkswagen AG <VOWG_p.DE> said on Monday it is investing $800 million to build a new electric vehicle at its plant in Chattanooga, Tennessee, as it shifts toward zero emission vehicles.
+DETROIT (Reuters) - Volkswagen AG <VOWG_p.DE> said on Monday it was investing $800 million to build a new electric vehicle at its plant in Chattanooga, Tennessee, and scheduled a briefing with Ford Motor Co <F.N> for Tuesday on their efforts to forge a global alliance.

-The German automaker, in an announcement at the Detroit Auto Show, said it is adding 1,000 new jobs and that electric vehicle production in Tennessee will begin in 2022.
+The German automaker said in an announcement at the Detroit Auto Show that it was adding 1,000 jobs at the Chattanooga plant and that electric vehicle production there would begin in 2022.

+Volkswagen Chief Executive Herbert Diess said the company was considering building luxury Audi vehicles in the United States but that no decisions had been made.

 Volkswagen is building the first dedicated EV production facility in Zwickau, Germany, starting MEB production by the end of 2019.